 Compliance conducts random and for-cause billing audits in order to provide quality assurance, quality improvement, and education pursuant to research financial compliance and clinical research billing.
 Clinical research billing audits are initiated based on risk level, high enrollment, mixed billing, extensive services, case rates, etc.

 Additionally, a for-cause audit will be initiated if significant issues of non-compliance are identified during the auditing process or the study has been escalated due to concerns raised by internal or external committees, the UCSD IRB, or University leadership.

-Please contact Compliance Advisory Services for your questions about the Audit and Monitoring processes.
+Please contact the Office of Compliance and Privacy for your questions about the Audit and Monitoring processes.

 This content editing box is for the main content of your page.